Azure/bicep-registry-modules/avm/res/web/serverfarm/README.md

 ### Parameter: `skuCapacity`

 Number of workers associated with the App Service Plan.
-This defaults to 3, to leverage availability zones..
+This defaults to 3, to leverage availability zones.

 - Required: No
 - Type: int